Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Set up authentication

 Grant your application read and create permissions to your Azure subscription using a service principal.
-Service principals provide scoped access to resources in your account, and the Azure Management libraries for Java is designed around logging in with a service principal instead of a username and password.
+Service principals provide scoped access to resources in your account, and the Azure Management libraries for Java are designed around logging in with a service principal instead of a username and password.

 [Create a service principal using the Azure CLI 2.0](/cli/azure/create-an-azure-service-principal-azure-cli), and make sure to capture the output: